E. Talbot Donaldson: Biography

 Donaldson wrote a large number of books and research papers on medieval English literature, especially on Chaucer's poetry.
 Students of literature such as Bonnie Wheeler admired his "eloquent" criticism of Chaucer, recognising the poet's "complexity and irony".
+His work combined not only a mastery of medieval vocabulary, grammar and syntax, but a deep emotional appreciation of the subtlety of medieval poetry.
+He was perhaps the first critic to see that poets like Chaucer, the Gawain poet and Langland used their narrators as ironic voices to make their poems so complex.

 He died on 13 April 1987, leaving his wife and a daughter, Deirdre.

 Beowulf translation

 Donaldson is known also for his 1966 prose translation of Beowulf; it was widely read, especially in The Norton Anthology of English Literature, of which he was a founding editor.
 The scholar Hugh Magennis calls it accurate, "foreignizing" prose, using asyndetic coordination, "somewhat ponderous but ...[with a] dignified tone ... viewed by teachers as dull".

 Awards and distinctions

 Donaldson was awarded a "rare" two Guggenheim Fellowships and the Haskins Medal.
 He was elected among many other distinctions as Corresponding Fellow of the British Academy, Fellow in the American Academy of Arts and Sciences, first President of the New Chaucer Society, and President of the Medieval Academy.